Aaryash08/github-final-project/README.md

-# Part 1 - GitHub UI
+# Introduction to Git and GitHub

 ## Simple Interest Calculator